Horses at sunset

 Old Sonora Bank balance sheet

-The First National Bank of Sonora / San Angelo Banking Center / Boerne Banking Center, today collectively known as Sonora Bank, continues to be a family-owned community bank with many of the descendants of the original Board of Directors serving on the current Board.
-They are Edwin E. Sawyer III, Besa Martin, Jamie Mayer, Bridget Carr, Lindsay Cranek, Edward Earwood and Bob Malone.
+The First National Bank of Sonora / San Angelo Banking Center / Boerne Banking Center, today collectively known as Sonora Bank, continues to be a family-owned, community bank.
+The current Board of Directors are Besa Martin, Jamie Mayer, Bridget Carr, Lindsay Cranek, Edward Earwood, Paul Mueller and Bob Malone.

 Old picture of downtown Sonora